Deputation/Deputation/README.md

 😄 Pronouns: He/Him

-If you would like to support me and my future projects, buy me a pizza! :)
+If you would like to support me and my future projects, buy me a coffee! :)

 BTC:
 bc1qnym2kqn3e5vs4yk7de6pnmufn5hwxtupm6hcdw